'Please mine more nickel,' Musk urges as Tesla boosts production

-BEIJING/MELBOURNE, July 23 (Reuters) - Tesla Inc boss Elon Musk urged miners to produce more nickel, a key ingredient in the batteries that power the company’s electric cars, warning the current cost of batteries remained a big hurdle to the company’s growth.
+BEIJING/MELBOURNE (Reuters) - Tesla Inc (TSLA.O) boss Elon Musk urged miners to produce more nickel, a key ingredient in the batteries that power the company’s electric cars, warning the current cost of batteries remained a big hurdle to the company’s growth.

 “Tesla will give you a giant contract for a long period of time if you mine nickel efficiently and in an environmentally sensitive way,” Musk said on a post-earnings call on Wednesday.